Kristina01111000/brandingclassnotes/README.md

 # brandingclassnotes
 notes from branding class

-- concrete goals to achieve
+- need concrete goals to achieve each week
+- for class:
+   - learning and accountability group to make progress towards goals
+   - light and valuable, want to make group work together
+   - facilitate working relationships